tmray/tmray.github.com/_posts/2015-08-02-Windowless-vans-ice-cream-trucks-and-rvs.md

 ---
 layout: post
-title: Windowless vans, ice cream trucks & RV's
+title: Windowless vans, ice cream trucks &amp; RV's
 ---
 These are all things that have become creepy in my lifetime.